 We’ve heard this statement over and over again since the pandemic hit.
 That’s because it’s true.

 In order to mitigate the spread of the coronavirus, we all need to be responsible for ourselves and our surroundings.
-That means we protect each other by wearing face coverings, keeping our work areas clean, and staying six feet apart.
+That means we protect each other by wearing face coverings (in accordance with current policy) and keeping our work areas clean.
 And, of course that means washing our hands often.

 Faculty and staff might be asked to do things like never before, including wiping down doorknobs or emptying garbage cans.
 Or maybe to wait awhile for facilities to fix non-emergency issues.
 Patience and understanding will go a long way.

 The Purchase College ethos has always embraced a sense of shared community; we pitch in when there’s a need.
 As we return to campus, let’s put that ethos into action again as we take steps to keep our community healthy.

 - Tuesdays: 10:30 - 11:30am, Red Room, Student Services Building